House Rules for Kids

-If Dad is deployed, it can be difficult to change household rules and routines.
-So don’t do it the first week of a deployment.
-Either try to do it a few weeks before he deploys, or at least a week after.
-When he is away, you can still keep him in the loop by sending him a picture of the rules, and emails or letters to inform him of the kids’ progress.
-Even if there is no communication with Dad, you should let the kids know that he is involved.
-When my oldest turned 3 during a deployment, she was a bit wild and needed sticker rewards to help her stay on track.
+When my oldest turned three during a deployment, she was a bit wild and needed sticker rewards to help her stay on track.
 Once she earned 10 stickers (this could take a week!) she would get a special surprise ‘from Daddy.’
 I would put a little gift bag with stickers or art supplies on the porch during her nap.
 When she woke up, she was thrilled that Daddy had sent her something.
 He was in Afghanistan and actually had nothing to do with it, but it was a good way to keep him involved and let her know that he cared about her choices, too.
-If he is aware of the rules ahead of time, it will make the household adjustment easier when he comes home.
+If he is aware of the rules ahead of time, it will make the household adjustment easier after Homecoming.

-9. Repeat and review until everyone knows them!
+9. Repeat and review until everyone knows the rules!

 I would love to hear some feedback from you.
 How do you handle rules and rewards in your house?
 Do you find that you change things during deployment?